shanethehat/sd-agent-plugins/MySQL/readme.md

 ### Users

-You can use any user to connect to the database.
+You can use any user to connect to the database that has the process privilege.
 The user will need process privilege to be able to gather `Checkpoint age` from the command `'SHOW ENGINE INNODB STATUS'`.
 We recommend that you create a specific user with this privilege.
 See the [MySQL documentation for user management instructions](http://dev.mysql.com/doc/refman/5.1/en/user-account-management.html).
+In short the command that needs to be run in the database is the following `GRANT PROCESS ON * . * TO ‘[username]’@'[server]’;`

 ## 3. Restart agent